 We aim to make fair, accurate and timely disclosure in correspondence with tax returns and pay all applicable taxes and seek to respond to any queries raised and information requested from tax authorities, in a timely manner.

-(Note1) This strategy is published in accordance with paragraph 19(2) of Schedule 19 of the Finance Act 2016 of the UK on December 31,2017.
-Our strategy remains unchanged and also applies for the year ended December 31,2018.
+(Note1) This strategy is published in accordance with paragraph 19(2) of Schedule 19 of the Finance Act 2016 of the UK, which applies for the year ended 31 December 2019.

 (Note 2) For the Tax Policy of Fubon Financial Holdings, please refer to this link.